FREQUENTLY ASKED QUESTIONS | THE ARBOR SCHOOL DUBAI

 The Arbor School partners with STS, Dubai’s leading school transport service provider, to offer parents a safe, convenient and cost-effective alternative for transporting students to and from school, adhering fully to all applicable KHDA and RTA hygiene regulations governing school transport.
 For further information, please contact transportation@thearborschool.ae .

-Our school has its own health centre with fully qualified registered nurses.
+Our school has its own health centre with a full-time doctor and fully qualified registered nurses.

-To view our full fee structure, please visit our fess page here.
+To view our full fee structure, please visit our fees page here.

 A copy of our complaints policy can be found here.